A new scenario for magnetar formation: Tayler-Spruit dynamo in a proto-neutron star spun up by fallback: Mathematical modelling of the scenario

 The radial field $B_r$ will saturate when its non-linear growth rate (Eq.~\ref{eq:induc}) is balanced by the turbulent dissipation (Eq.~\ref{eq:diss2}).
 This way, we find the relation between the axisymmetric fields

 using Eq.~\eqref{eq:sat_TI}.
-Note that this relation is similar to Eq.~\eqref{eq:spruit_indu} from \citet{spruit2002}, which were derived for the non-axisymmetric components only. \citet{fuller2019} also established the same relation arguing that the Tayler instability cannot operate when the magnetic tension forces become larger than the magnetic pressure forces leading to the instability.
+We note that this relation is similar to Eq.~\eqref{eq:spruit_indu} from \citet{spruit2002}, which was derived for the non-axisymmetric components only. \citet{fuller2019} also established the same relation arguing that the Tayler instability cannot operate when the magnetic tension forces become larger than the magnetic pressure forces leading to the instability.

 The azimuthal magnetic field saturates when the shear rate (Eq.~\ref{eq:shear}) balances the dissipation rate (Eq.~\ref{eq:diss2}).
-Thus, using the relations between the magnetic field components (Eqs.~\ref{eq:sat_TI} and \ref{eq:sat_dyn}), we find the magnetic field strengths in the saturated regime derived in \citet{fuller2019}
+Thus, using the relations between the magnetic field components (Eqs.~\ref{eq:sat_TI} and \ref{eq:sat_dyn}), we find the magnetic field strengths in the saturated regime derived in \citet{fuller2019}:

-Finally, the angular momentum is redistributed in the PNS through Maxwell stresses associated with an effective angular momentum diffusivity \citep{spruit2002,fuller2019}
+Finally, the angular momentum is redistributed in the PNS through Maxwell stresses associated with an effective angular momentum diffusivity \citep{spruit2002,fuller2019}:

 which affects the shear parameter at the rate